caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 This time, the method invocation always calls the implementation in the specific type, whatever the type of the reference it is called through.
 With non-virtual method calls, (called "static invocation" in the CLI standard, but this isn't the same thing as calling a C# static method), the implementation to be called is fixed at compile-time and written into the CIL code.
 With virtual invocation, the implementation to be called is determined by the VES at run-time.
 CIL actually has different bytecode instructions for static and virtual calls.

-Like methods, properties can also be declared `virtual`, and virtual properties can be overridden using `override`.
+Like methods, properties can also be declared `virtual`, and virtual properties can be overridden using `override`, instead of being hidden.
 Likewise, properties can hide the properties of base classes with the `new` modifier keyword.
 If a read-write property is virtual, you have to declare the entire property to be virtual; you cannot, for example, have a virtual `get` method and a non-virtual `set` method.
 The behaviour of hidden or overridden properties is exactly the same as the behaviour of hidden or overridden methods.
+A property that hides another can have a different type, access level and/or different accessors to the hidden property, but a property that overrides another must have the same type, access level and accessors as the one it is overriding.

 You cannot declare a private method or property to be virtual; this would be meaningless.
 Because a private member can't be accessed from a derived class, it can't be overridden.
 If you try to, you will get a compiler error.

-You can't use `override` if the method you are trying to override isn't declared as `virtual`; this is also a compile-time error.
+You can't use `override` if the method you are trying to override isn't declared as `virtual` (or `override`); this is also a compile-time error.

 Methods and properties that are modified with `override` implicitly inherit their "virtual-ness"; if you try to declare them as `virtual override` you will get a compiler error on the grounds that the `virtual` modifier is superfluous.
 If you want to change this, see below under "sealed classes and members".